 This ammo can’s original contents once produced enough sound to deafen its owner several times over.
 Our redesign restores explosive sound to this explosion-proof canister.

 Most quality speakers are either leashed to an outlet or too delicate to take anywhere.
 This ammo can speaker system is indestructible and can go wherever the party goes, or better yet, bring the party wherever it is.

 From the beach to the backcountry, the Ammo Can Speaker Kit provides amazing, indestructible sound wherever it goes.

 The NATO spec .30 cal Ammo Can is airtight, water resistant, and virtually indestructible.
 We’ve done the hard work breaching the sides to make room for the incoming speakers, but there’s still work to be done designing layout and drilling holes for the other inputs.

-The JAB-1 Bluetooth Amplifier Board works in concert with Boss audio speakers to create supreme sound from compact equipment.
-The included power adapter can be charged for hours of high-powered playback, and the external bluetooth antenna and auxiliary input jack makes for two ways to rock out.
+The JAB2-50 Bluetooth Amplifier Board works in concert with 4" audio speakers to create supreme sound from compact equipment.
+The included power adapter can be charged for hours of high-powered playback, and the external Bluetooth antenna and auxiliary input jack makes for two ways to rock out.

 All of the necessary instructions for building this powerhouse music player can be found in the Man Crates instructional guide.
 Most importantly, this guide also includes two high-quality curated playlists of songs from the greatest decade of them all...the 80s.

 From supply drop to beat drop, the Ammo Can Speaker Kit harnesses the power of jammunition to brings the party wherever it goes.

 PLEASE NOTE: THIS ITEM CANNOT SHIP TO AN APO ADDRESS.